Delta Sigma Phi: Affiliated Organizations

 Foundation: The Delta Sigma Phi Foundation is a charitable and educational not-for-profit organization, separate and independent from Delta Sigma Phi Fraternity.
 Donations to the Foundation are used to cover or subsidize the cost of the Fraternity's national education programs.
 The Foundation also offers several scholarships, the largest of which is the McKee Scholarship, which has awarded over $1,000,000 in scholarships to undergraduate and graduate members since 2009.
 The Foundation also allows for donations to chapter-designated leadership funds.
 Members may submit grant requests to utilize these funds for education-related expenses, such as workshops or upgrades to study facilities/materials.

 Housing Corporation: The National Housing Corporation is a non-profit 501c7 company providing housing support and services to chapters of the Fraternity.
 Not all chapter facilities are owned or operated by the National Housing Corporation.

 Individual chapter or member misconduct

-In 2001, the Kappa chapter at Auburn University had its charter revoked after a Halloween party where members were present in blackface, Ku Klux Klan robes, and simulating a lynching.
-After being reinstated, their charter was again revoked following numerous incidents involving hazing, vandalism, alcohol and harassment in 2017.

 In 2014, the chapter at San Diego State University was shut down due to a string of hazing and alcohol violations, and misconduct, including waving dildos at protestors during an anti-rape rally on campus.

 In 2024, three members of the University of Texas at Austin chapter, including the vice president, were arrested for allegedly attacking a gay man.

+In 2025, the chapter at the University of Oregon, in Eugene, Oregon, was suspended and disaffiliated after a third-party investigation found that new members had been subjected to hazing, including being forced to plank on broken glass, which in the case of one student resulted in a cut that required stitches.
+The UO chapter had previously been disciplined in 2024 after druggings had occurred at several parties they hosted.
+The organization cannot apply for re-recognition until 2030 at the earliest and was required to vacate their facilities.